smak7/ardui-sketch/README.md

-Steps for making and putting together the drawing arm
+####Steps for making and putting together the drawing arm

-Step 1: In Illustrator create a shape for your baseboard which the drawing arm, arduino and bread boards will be attached to.
+1. In Illustrator create a shape for your baseboard which the drawing arm, arduino and bread boards will be attached to.
 Print on laser cutter.

-Step 2: In Illustrator create a shape for your drawing arm and print on laser cutter.
+2. In Illustrator create a shape for your drawing arm and print on laser cutter.

-Step 3: Using the hot glue gun glue your arduino and breadboards to your piece of wood.
+3. Using the hot glue gun glue your arduino and breadboards to your piece of wood.

-Step 4: Glue one servo motor to the baseboard.
+4. Glue one servo motor to the baseboard.
 Once it is dry, glue the drawing arm surface onto the servo.

-Step 5: Glue the second servo motor onto the drawing arm surface.
+5. Glue the second servo motor onto the drawing arm surface.
 Once it is dry, glue the second drawing arm surface onto the second servo.

-Step 6.
-Measure the distance between the second drawing arm and your table surface.
+6. Measure the distance between the second drawing arm and your table surface.
 Using your exacto knife cut a pencil according to your measurements.

-Step 7.
-Glue pencil to the drawing arm.
+7. Glue pencil to the drawing arm.

 Here is a quick video showing how to assemble the serves to the drawing arms.